Statistical Learning under Nonstationary Mixing Processes: Product Processes

 \subsection{Constant Drift Rate}

 In the context of binary classification, \cite{long:99,helmbold:91,helmbold:94,barve:96,barve:97,crammer:10,concept-drift} have derived bounds on the sequence of risks (or the number of mistakes) achieved by various methods, under the assumptions that $\{Z_{t}\}_{t=1}^{\infty}$ is a product process, and that $\change_{t} \leq \gamma$, for some fixed constant $\gamma \in (0,1)$.
 Here we briefly note that some of these results (and in particular, those of \cite{barve:97}) can be generalized to the general learning setting, where we find analogous results on the average of the $\hat{f}_{t}(Z_{t})$ function values.
-We note that a similar type of result can also be extracted from the analysis of \cite{mohri:12}.
+We note that a similar type of result can also be extracted from the analysis of \cite{mohri:12} with minor additional work to convert to our sequential setting.

 Let $\bar{m} = \left\lceil \vc^{1/3} \gamma^{-2/3} \right\rceil$.
 For each integer $t > \bar{m}$, let

 For completeness, for $t \leq \bar{m}$ define $\bar{f}_{t}$ as an arbitrary element of $\F$.

 \begin{theorem} If $\{Z_{t}\}_{t=1}^{\infty}$ is a product process, then for $T > 1/\gamma$,